neumino/blog/_posts/2023-07-04-windows-not-found-by-os-prober.md

 ---
 {% include JB/setup %}

-I recently bought a new computer.
-When installing archlinux, I couldn't get `os-prober` to detect Windows even though I could see all the Windows file in `/boot/EFI/...`.
+I recently bought a new computer (a Lenovo IdeaCentre G5 in case someone is curious).
+When installing archlinux (in dual boot), I couldn't get `os-prober` to detect Windows even though I could see all the Windows file in `/boot/EFI/...`.